Torann/lyften.com/source/projects/mediasort/_doc/interpolations.md

 ---
 title: Interpolations
 template: documentation.twig::content_inner
-chapter: 4
+chapter: 5
 ---
-With MeidaSort, uploaded files are accessed by configuring/defining path, url, and default_url strings which point to you uploaded file assets.
+With MeidaSort, uploaded files are accessed by configuring/defining `path`, `url`, and `default_url` strings which point to you uploaded file assets.
 This is done via string interpolations.

 ## Global Interpolations